Latest Software Release Information

 When you open the video files on your computer, they will be contained in the “DCIM” folder on your microSD card.

-The Gallery App on the Base will be ready by the end of 2017 so you can view the video files directly from your Base!Read More
+The Gallery App on the Base is scheduled to be released in April 2018 so you can view the video files directly from your Base!Read More

 Wi-Fi passwords more than 20 characters